Enterprise Risk & Compliance

 Generating Enterprise Risk and Compliance Impact

-More than a decade since the enactment of Sarbanes-Oxley (SOX), the typical multinational has fairly robust processes in place to enable compliance.
+More than a decade since the enactment of Sarbanes-Oxley (SOX), mature organizations have processes in place to enable compliance.

-Our team includes leaders with in-depth experience dealing with the Securities and Exchange Commission and the Public Company Accounting Oversight Board during the drafting of SOX guidelines and standards.
-The team includes technology experts and leaders with significant first-hand experience from their many SOX engagements.
+Our team includes leaders with in-depth experience working with the Securities and Exchange Commission and the Public Company Accounting Oversight Board while the SOX guidelines and standards were drafted.
+The team includes technology experts and leaders with significant first-hand experience from many SOX engagements.

 - Entity-level controls documentation and evaluation